- What Data is the LTBP Program Collecting?

 To supplement these interviews and identify high priority issues related to bridge substructures, a workshop on substructure performance issues was held.
 The findings from the interviews and the substructure workshop were used to develop a list of 22 high priority performance issues.
 From this, a shorter list of six bridge performance issues was recommended as the first group of issues for study under the LTBP Program.

-Based on input from stakeholders and considering current resources of the program, the following key topics in table 1 will initially be addressed:
+Based on input from stakeholders and considering current resources of the program, the following key topics in table 1 will be addressed initially:

 |Decks||Untreated concrete bridge decks|